 I love working with children.
-I volunteered at a preschool-aged day camp for a few summers and did a mentorship at my elementary school for my senior year of high school (more on that here).
+When I was in middle school, I volunteered at a preschool-aged day camp for a few summers and did a mentorship at my elementary school for my senior year of high school.
 I love the natural curiosity that they have about the world, and how they share what is on their mind.
 I have had many children approach me, many which I hadn’t met before, and ask me questions about my low vision and blindness cane.
-Here is how I answer their most common questions.
+Here is how I recommend answering children’s questions about low vision.
 This post is targeted for children in the preschool or elementary school age range.

 Why do you carry a stick everywhere?

 This long cane helps me to feel what my surroundings are by sending vibrations to the top of the cane.
 It also lets other people know that I can’t see very well.

 Can you see me?

 You’re blurry and there’s two of you, but yes, I can see where you are.